 Target Hunger, a United Way supported agency, assists individuals and families who live in the inner-city neighborhoods of Houston who are food insecure and can’t provide for themselves.
 Almost 10,000 people are provided food each and every month, and the organization continues to grow and distribute more food to people in need.
 You can dial 713-226-4953 to reach the non-profit.

 The San Jose clinic provides low income and uninsured with access to medical care, medications, and dental services.
-Click here to learn more about this organization.

 That is just one of the clinics that operate in the Houston Texas area.
 In total individuals and families have several dozen locations to choose from.
-Find a listing of more Houston clinics.
+Find a listing of more Houston free clinics.

 Get information on other Harris County Texas assistance programs.